 3: 1978-1982 “brev inter. campagnolo” stamped on the tapered piece of the seatpost, the clamp is polished and anodised.

-The material campagnolo used for the seatposts was rather soft alloy for etter dampening and comfort but this aluminium is not very strong against corrosion so we often see seatposts that are stuck, especially if the flutes were deep enough to be in the frame, when riding in the rain the water gets in the frame trough the flutes and everything starts oxidising.
+The material Campagnolo used for these seat posts was a cast-alloy.
+Very good for machining but not very corrosion resistant.
+So we often see seat posts that are stuck, especially if the flutes were deep enough in the frame, when riding in the rain the water gets in the frame trough the flutes and everything starts oxidizing.